 But for Jeannie, the most immediate and personally disappointing result from the assassination was the closure of Ford’s Theatre.
 A rising actress in the Washington theatre scene, the next night’s performance was a benefit in her name.
 She would star in The Octoroon and all box office proceeds would go to her.
 With the theatre deemed a crime scene and ordered shut, Jeannie missed out on the financial and public recognition that likely would have come from the performance.
 Although detrimental to her career, she continued acting, while raising a family, well into the 1880s.

 Jeannie returned to Ford’s Theatre only once again, in 1910, but could not bring herself to enter the building.
 Despite her reluctance, she was openly supportive of the preservation of Ford’s Theatre as the site of the assassination.

 In the end, the “Lincoln Flag” found its way to Milford, Pennsylvania, through Jeannie.
 In 1885, Thomas Gourlay passed the flag to Jeannie, now Mrs. Robert Struthers (she had remarried in 1868).
 In 1888, she and her husband relocated to Milford, Pennsylvania.
 Upon her death in 1928, Jeannie willed the flag to her only son, V. Paul Struthers, who in turn donated it to the Pike County Historical Society in 1954 where it has remained since.

-Tracey Avant is Curator of Exhibitions at Ford’s Theatre where she oversees the special exhibitions program in the Center for Education and Leadership.
+Tracey Avant is former Curator of Exhibitions at Ford’s Theatre where she oversaw the special exhibitions program in the Center for Education and Leadership.
 She holds a M.A. in Museum Studies from The George Washington University.